mnemnion/orb/doc/md/Orbit/section.md

     end
 end
 ```

-## Section\(header, linum\)
+## Section(header, linum)

-  Creates a new section, given a header and the line number\.
+  Creates a new section, given a header and the line number.

-\- header :  Header for the section, which may be of type Header or
+- header :  Header for the section, which may be of type Header or
-            a number\.
-A number means the header is virtual\.
+            a number.
+A number means the header is virtual.
-\- linum  :  The line number of the header, which is the first of the
+- linum  :  The line number of the header, which is the first of the
-            Section\.
+            Section.

-\- return :  The new Section\.
+- return :  The new Section.

 ```lua
 local function new(header, linum, first, last, str)